But that’s not what he finds when he looks outside.

 “Yes, I did,” he said.
 “Are we going to do something special?”

 “What would you like to do that’s something special?”

 “I’d like to go to The California Academy of Sciences in Golden Gate Park on Saturday.
 Would that be okay?”

 Adam jumped up and grabbed me in a hug.
 Then he pulled back and looked at me.
 “Do you know how many times my mom took me somewhere, like the Academy of Sciences, or the Exploratorium, or the Oakland Zoo, or any other place like that?”

 “Never.
 Not once.”

 “Well, we’ll certainly have to go to all of those places and more.
 You and I can create a list of places to go and plan for the things you want to do on the weekends.
 How about hiking?
-We can find places to go hiking like on Mt.
+We can find places to go hiking like Mt.
 Diablo.”

 “I like hiking.
 When we went to that ranch, and we did some hiking, that was great.
 I had fun that day.”

 “That was Old Borges Ranch.
 We can go to Black Diamond Mine and go down into the mine.
 It’s a sand mine, and there are guided tours that are both exciting and spooky.
-There’s supposed to be a ghost in that mine!”
+There’s supposed to be a ghost in the mine!”

 Adam raised his hand and interrupted.
 “Excuse me, but why would they dig a mine to dig up sand when there’s tons of sand at the beach?
 It seems a lot easier to scoop it up.”